Shen-Shihao/shihaos-portfolio/final_project_ShihaoShen.md

 ### Summary
 * Smoking is an unhealthy habit which is harmful to everyone.
 Please quit/ask others quit smoking.
 ### Structure:
-* State the percentage of men/women who somke daily/occasionally in the United States.
-Indicates smoke is a common problem in US.
+* State the percentage of men/women who somke daily/occasionally in the World.
+Indicates smoke is a common problem.
 * Smoking leads to different diseases. e.g. Depression, heart attack, cancer.
 * Chart of deaths from smoking & smoking death by age.
 * Appeal readers keep away from smoking, and help family/friends quit smoking.
 Secondhand smoking is harmful as well.